ozanozisik/orsum/README.md

 <li>--files: Paths of the enrichment result files. (required)
 <li>--fileAliases: Aliases for input enrichment result files to be used in orsum results. (optional, by default file names are used)
 <li>--outputFolder: Path for the output result files.
 If it is not specified, results are written to the current directory. (optional, default=".")
 <li>--maxRepSize: The maximum size of a representative term.
-Terms larger than this size will not be discarded but also will not be able to represent other terms. (optional, default is a number larger than any annotation term, which means that it has no effect.)
+Terms larger than this size will not be discarded but also will not be able to represent other terms. (optional, default is a number larger than any annotation term, which means that it has no effect)
+<li>--maxTermSize: The maximum size of the terms to be processed.
+Larger terms will be discarded. (optional, default is a number larger than any annotation term, which means that it has no effect)
 <li>--minTermSize: The minimum size of the terms to be processed.
 Smaller terms will be discarded. (optional, default=10)
 <li>--numberOfTermsToPlot: The number of representative terms to be presented in barplot and heatmap. (optional, default=50)
 </ul>